nats-io/nats-site/content/documentation/server/gnatsd-container.md

 The NATS server is provided as a Docker image that you can run using the Docker daemon.
 The NATS server Docker image is extremely lightweight, coming in at a mere 3 MB is size.

-[Apcera](http://www.apcera.com/) actively maintains and supports the NATS server Docker image.
+Synadia actively maintains and supports the NATS server Docker image.

 ## Docker image